Managing a fast moving, engaged community can be a little like the Chocolate Factory episode of I Love Lucy.

 9 Best Online Community Tools

-The first online community tool you probably need to choose is your community platform.
+And the first online community tool you probably need to choose is your community platform.

 And there are many to choose from, but these are some of the ones I’ve used.
 Plus Facebook.
 Which I don’t use.

-X Best Online Community Platforms
+5 Best Online Community Platforms

 Creating a Slack community is simple and there is a free tier which works well.
 Slack is one of the places we host our Odd Noodle community and we love it.